Hello. Thank you. / 안녕하세요. 감사합니다.

 You can divide Korean honorifics into two categories that are quite easy to distinguish from each other and learn to use.
 One category is called 존댓말 [jon-daet-mal], which means polite or formal language.
 The other is 반말 [ban-mal], which means casual, intimate, or informal language.
 In Korean, if you hear sentences that end in ‘-요’ [-yo] or ‘-니다’ [ni-da], they are most likely in 존댓말 (polite/formal language.)
 It is better to learn 존댓말 first because if you speak 존댓말 in a situation when you can use 반말 (intimate/informal language), you are not going to be in much trouble.
 However, if you use 반말 when you are supposed to use 존댓말, you might get in trouble.

 감사합니다 is the most commonly used formal way of saying “thank you.” 감사 means “gratitude” and 합니다 means “I do” or “I am doing” in 존댓말 (polite/formal language.)
 Together, the two mean “thank you.”
 You can use 감사합니다 whenever you find yourself in a situation where you would want to say “thank you.”

 In English, when you say “thank you,” the expression has the word “you” in it.
-In Korean, however, people just say 감사합니다, but the word doesn’t have a subject, the word “you,” in it.
+In Korean, however, people just say 감사합니다, but the word doesn’t have an object, the word “you,” in it.
 You don’t have to say “you” in Korean because it’s easy to guess to whom you are offering thanks.
-As you learn more Korean expressions, you will see that there are many more that need not include the subject within the sentence.
+As you learn more Korean expressions, you will see that there are many more that need not include the object within the sentence.

 If you have a Korean friend or live in Korea, but haven’t tried using these expressions, try to use them as often as possible until they become very easy and comfortable to say!